2000 Reform Party presidential primaries: Results of the mail-in primary by state

-Post-Convention
+Maps

+Post-convention

-Ultimately, when the Federal Elections Commission ruled Buchanan was to receive ballot status as the Reform candidate, as well as about $12.6 million in federal campaign funds secured by Perot's showing in the 1996 election, Buchanan won the nomination.
+Ultimately, when the Federal Election Commission ruled Buchanan was to receive ballot status as the Reform candidate, as well as about $12.6 million in federal campaign funds secured by Perot's showing in the 1996 election, Buchanan won the nomination.
 In his acceptance speech, Buchanan proposed U.S. withdrawal from the United Nations and expelling the U.N. from New York, abolishing the Internal Revenue Service, Department of Education, Department of Energy, Department of Housing and Urban Development, taxes on inheritance and capital gains, and affirmative action programs.

 As his running mate, Buchanan chose African-American activist and retired teacher from Los Angeles, Ezola B. Foster.
 Buchanan was supported in this election run by future Socialist Party USA presidential candidate Brian Moore, who said in 2008 he supported Buchanan in 2000 because "he was for fair trade over free trade.
 He had some progressive positions that I thought would be helpful to the common man."
 On August 19, the New York Right to Life Party, in convention, chose Buchanan as their nominee, with 90% of the districts voting for him.

 On November 2, party founder Ross Perot endorsed Republican George W. Bush for president.

 The Reform Party never recovered from the 2000 fiasco.
 Many longtime members departed, the party's funds were depleted, and its reputation severely tarnished.
 On Election Day, Pat Buchanan only received 448,895 votes, thus losing the Reform Party's ballot access in most states.
 Buchanan returned to the Republican Party in 2001.
 During the 2004 election cycle, the Reform Party nominated Ralph Nader in hopes of relinquishing themselves of the "pro-life" label Buchanan had bestowed upon them.
 In 2008, Ted Weill, who had been a critic of Buchanan, was the party's presidential candidate.
-Donald Trump joined the Democratic Party in 2001, left in 2009 and remained an independent until 2012 when he returned to the Republican Party, seeking that party's nomination for president in the 2016 presidential election and became the 45th President of the United States.
+Donald Trump joined the Democratic Party in 2001, left in 2009 and remained an independent until 2012 when he returned to the Republican Party, seeking the party's nomination for president in 2016 and became the 45th President of the United States after defeating Democratic nominee Hillary Clinton, he would lose to Joe Biden in 2020.
+Trump would be renominated by the Republican Party in 2024, and became the 47th President of the United States after defeating Biden's vice president and Democratic nominee Kamala Harris.